Careers for pharmacists

 We support our kaimahi to flourish and reach their career aspirations.
 We are a whānau centred organisation and understand the importance of maintaining a healthy work-life balance.

-We offer benefits like hybrid working, 5-weeks of annual leave, and a hauora payment to support your wellbeing.
+We offer benefits like 5 weeks of annual leave, hybrid working, and a hau ora payment to support your wellbeing.

 Hear from our kaimahi